andou/autoloader/README.md

-# Autoloader
+# PHP Autoloader

-A simple class for class autoloading based on classes namespaces
+A simple PHP class for PHP class autoloading based on classes namespaces.

 ## Installation